ivotron/popper2-paper/paper/paper.md

 * Add more exporter plugins for exporting Popper workflows to advanced workflow syntaxes such as CWL, WDL, and Airflow to enable interoperability between different workflow engines.

 * Currently, Popper supports logging to the STDOUT or a file.
   This can be extended to have an abstract mechanism to store and export logs to logging drivers like syslog, fluentd, or AWS CloudWatch.
   Similar abstractions can be implemented to support different tracing mechanisms of containers like `dtrace`.

-* Add plugins for engines like Kata container and Firecracker will allow running containers with the isolation guarantees of a VM.
+* Add plugins for engines like Kata container and Firecracker to allow running containers with the isolation guarantees of a VM.

 * Building, caching, and layering of images are currently taken care of by the underlying container engine.
-We plan to add an `image` attribute to our workflow syntax to abstract the process of building and pushing images.
+  We plan to add an `image` attribute to the Popper workflow syntax to abstract the process of building and pushing images.
-This feature will effectively allow images to be built in an engine-agnostic way, and allow the use of tools such as Kaniko, BuildKit, `img`, and others.
+  This feature will effectively allow images to be built in an engine-agnostic way, and allow the use of tools such as Kaniko, BuildKit, Buildah among others.
   These tools support rootless image builds and significantly speed up builds by providing remote caching features.

 **Acknowledgements**: This work was partially funded by the NSF Awards #OAC-1836650 (IRIS-HEP [^iris-hep]) and #CNS-1705021, as well as by the Center for Research in Open Source Software (CROSS)[^cross].